ColinConduff/FrequentSubgraphMining/README.txt

-Gaston Graph Mining in Python
+Gaston Graph Mining with Python
-This is a python implementation of the gaston graph mining algorithm.
+This is a python implementation of the Gaston graph mining algorithm.

 "Gaston finds all frequent subgraphs by using a level-wise approach in which first simple paths are considered, then more complex trees and finally the most complex cyclic graphs.
 It appears that in practice most frequent